Great North Labs raises $23.7 million fund for Upper Midwest tech startups

 The fund is based in St. Cloud and Minneapolis, Minnesota, with a partner located in Silicon Valley.
 This is one of the largest debut seed funds ever raised in the Midwest.
 The VC firm was started by twin brothers Rob and Ryan Weber, who previously ran ad monetization company NativeX.

-They sold NativeX, to China’s Mobvista in 2016, and spent 18 months at Mobvista.
+They sold NativeX, to China’s Mobvista in 2016, after which they spent 18 months at Mobvista.
 Then they took some time off.
-But they had spent 15 years together and sold four software companies during that time.
+But they had spent 15 years working together, during which time they sold four software companies, so another venture was all but inevitable.

 “We decided we wanted to stay close to the startup life and scale up our investing activities,” Rob Weber said, in an interview with VentureBeat.
 “We raised our money from Midwestern investors.
 They are more risk averse than Silicon Valley investors.
 But it’s great to get so much support in the Midwest.
 It’s definitely more nascent here.”